-This neighbourhood forms the southwestern gateway of the Downtown Core edge of the Downtown Core.
-This neighbourhood forms the southwestern gateway of the Downtown Core.
+This neighbourhood forms the southwestern gateway of the edge of the Downtown Core.
 The provision of new parkland between Budd John Cleary Park north and Burnhamthorpe Road connects to the Mary Fix Greenway system and provides a north-south pedestrian connection.